Best shoe racks of 2022

-- Best hanging shoe rack: ZOBER 10-Shelf Hanging Shoe Organizer
+- Best hanging: ZOBER 10-Shelf Hanging Shoe Organizer

-- Best shoe storage cabinet: Baxton Studio Warren Shoe-Storage Cabinet
+- Best storage cabinet: Baxton Studio Warren Shoe-Storage Cabinet

-- Best closet shoe rack: Seville Classics 3-Tier Expandable 24-Pair Shoe Rack
+- Best closet organizer: Seville Classics 3-Tier Expandable 24-Pair Shoe Rack

-- Best cheap shoe rack: Fiducial Home 8 Tiers Shoe Rack
+- Best budget: Fiducial Home 8 Tiers Shoe Rack

-Features to consider when shopping for the best shoe rack for your space
+Features to consider when shopping for the best shoe racks for your space

 The best shoe rack for someone with walk-in closets is not the same as someone living in a studio apartment, even though both likely have the same goals: making footwear easier to find, keeping it safe and protected, and making your home neater and more organized.

 The first order of business is to get your shoes off the floor.
 The floor may feel like the most natural place for them, but raise your hand if you’ve ever tripped over your clogs, moccasins, or cleats; damaged your floors; damaged your shoes, or felt a general sense of claustrophobic clutter with kicks kicking around all over the place.